FROLIANI/FROLIANI/README.md

 I'm a Full Stack Software Developer current living in **Dar es salaam, Tanzania**, with a BSc in Information Technology & Systems from **Mzumbe University**.
 I specialize in building end-to-end web applications — from intuitive, animated frontends to robust, well-structured backend systems.

-Currently working at **Rahisi Solution Ltd**, where I deliver production-grade portals and enterprise dashboards for government and institutional clients across Tanzania.
+Currently working at **Muhimbili University of Health and Allied Sciences (MUHAS)**, where I deliver production-grade software solutions, portals, and enterprise systems.

 - 🔭 &nbsp;Currently building full-stack platforms with **React**, **Vue.js**, and **Laravel**
 - 🌱 &nbsp;Expanding my toolkit with **Python** and **Flutter**